7th Legislative Yuan

-The 7th Legislative Yuan was a session of the Legislative Yuan of Taiwan from 1 February 2008 to 31 January 2012.
+The 7th Legislative Yuan was a term of members of the Legislative Yuan of Taiwan from 1 February 2008 to 31 January 2012.
 Members were elected to constituency (district) seats in the 12 January 2008 legislative election.
 The next legislative election took place in January 2012.

 List of constituency members

 Former makeup

 The following is the list of constituencies that were in place at the time of the 2004 legislative election.